AdobeDocs/commerce-merchant-services.en/help/quick-checkout/checkout-flow.md

 - Shipping method
 - Review payment method

-Refer to the [troubleshooting](../quick-checkout/troubleshooting.md) topic for more information if you encounter problems when you place an order as an existing Adobe Commerce user.
+If you encounter issues when you place an order as an existing Adobe Commerce user, see the [Troubleshoot Quick Checkout issues](https://support.magento.com/hc/en-us/articles/6909450342541) article in the Adobe Commerce Help Center.

 >[!NOTE]
 >